MediaArea/MediaConch/DesignNarrative.md

 MediaArea will implement a scheduling service within the shell so that large tasks may be performed overnight or according to a defined schedule.
 MediaArea will enable the Shell to load queues of files from lists of filepaths or URLs.
 Because of the size of data involved in audiovisual checkers MediaArea will give priority to designing the shell and conformance checker to perform multi-threaded and optimized processing.

-#### Conformance Checker (Shell)
+#### Implementation Checker (Shell)

-The shell produced will support all functions and requirements of the conformance checker as described as an independent utility and also support:
+The shell produced will support all functions and requirements of the implementation checker as described as an independent utility and also support:

 - Allow the user to open one or many files at a time.
 - Allow the user to queue simultaneous or consecutive file analysis.